fablabbcn/smartcitizen-docs/docs/Guides/deployments/Installing Connectivity Units.md

 - Ethernet cable
 - User manual

+!!! info "How much data is needed"
+    At the maximum data rates (Smart Citizen Station with all sensors - 35 metrics) we estimate 300bytes per payload (approx. without accounting for protocol overhead).
+It would be then safe to say that, per month and device, at maximum we need around 15MB.
+This means that with a data plan for 200MB/month you could have around 13 devices!

 !!! example "Step by step"

     * Open the box with the safety key provided.
 You should see this inside